 Why do we talk so much about consent in BDSM?

 Consent means “agreement” or “concurrence”.
-The word “consensus” is also often used.
+The word “consensus” is also often used in the BDSM-community.
 It refers to the unanimous opinion of individuals on a particular question without covert or overt opposition.

 In BDSM or in the sexual context in general, this consent or consensus exists when all those involved in a sexual act, session or practice give explicit and mutual permission to each other to perform certain acts.
 This consent is an important aspect of sexual relationships in order to feel safe and is therefore the basis of every form of BDSM activity and every sexual act in general.